Did you know that two of the 5 Great Lakes of North America are actually connected?

 10. There are over 1,000 shipwrecks in Lake Huron

 Ships have been sailing on Lake Huron as soon as it was discovered.
-This also means that there have been quite a number of accidents, resulting in over 1,000 shipwrecks.
+This also means that there have been several accidents, resulting in over 1,000 shipwrecks.

 The worst catastrophe happened during the Great Storm of 1913 which happened on November 9 of that year.
 A total of 10 ships sank, 20 were driven ashore, and 235 sailors lost their lives during a storm that lasted 16 hours.